Hisma/cline-rules-workflows/README.md

 Global rules apply to all workspaces and provide foundational guidance for Cline.

-**Best Practice**: Through extensive testing, we've found that the optimal approach is to have **only one global rule enabled at all times** (the `collaboration-rules.md` rule), and handle everything else with workflows as needed.
+**Best Practice**: Through extensive testing, itt's been found that the optimal approach is to have **only one global rule enabled at all times** (the `collaboration-rules.md` rule), and handle everything else with workflows as needed.
 This provides the best balance between guidance and performance.

 - This global rule establishes how you and Cline work together effectively.
 It's designed to be the one rule you keep enabled for most tasks, as it focuses on human-in-the-loop collaboration patterns rather than technical specifics.